PyFstat/PyFstat/README.md

   `flake8 --count --statistics .` to find common coding errors and then fix them manually, and then
   `black --check --diff .` to show the required style changes, or `black .` to automatically apply them.
+* `bin/setup-dev-tools.sh` gets your virtual environment ready for you.
+After making sure you are using a virtual environment, it install `pytest`, `black` and `flake8` and uses `pre-commit` to run the last two using a pre-commit hoook.
+In this way, you will be prompted by a warning whenver you forget to run `black` or `flake8` befor commit :wink:.

+## Contributors

+Maintainers:
+* Greg Ashton
+* David Keitel

+Other contributors:
+* Reinhard Prix
+* Rodrigo Tenorio
+* Karl Wette
+* Sylvia Zhu

 ## Citing this work